 Nanosys has assembled an accomplished executive leadership team well versed in turning new technology into commercial products for high revenue markets.

-President and CEO
+President & CEO

-Prior to joining Nanosys, he was president of the Imaging Solutions Division of MagnaChip Semiconductor in Seoul, South Korea, where he turned an internally focused semiconductor group into a multinational company.
-Before MagnaChip, Mr. Hartlove was vice president and general manager of the Sensor Solutions Division of Agilent Technologies, a Hewlett-Packard owned company.
+Prior to joining Nanosys, he was president of the Imaging Solutions Division of MagnaChip Semiconductor in Seoul, South Korea, where he turned an internally focused semiconductor group into a multinational company on track for an IPO.
+Before MagnaChip, Hartlove was vice president and general manager of the Sensor Solutions Division of Agilent Technologies, a Hewlett-Packard owned company.
 At Agilent, he led the commercial development and application of optical position sensing technology, which resulted in everyday products like the optical mouse and image sensors for digital cameras.

 Dr. Chen is Vice President of Research and Development at Nanosys, where he is leading the development of a new generation of lighting technology based on quantum dots.
-Since joining Nanosys in 2002, Dr. Chen has directed research efforts across a variety of applications, including solid-state memory, thin-film solar and macroelectronics.
-Prior to joining Nanosys, Dr. Chen spent four years at Seagate Technology, developing spin-valve read-heads for magnetic hard-drives.
+Since joining Nanosys in 2002, Dr. Chen has directed research efforts across a variety of applications.
+His brilliant work on quantum dot commercialization has led to key breakthroughs in performance and manufacturability.

 Dr. Chen has a Ph.D. in condensed matter physics from the Ohio State University, completed post doctorate research at the University of Florida and is the author of 26 patents.

 Setting the standard

 Hugh Daniels is responsible for leading all Nanosys product quality, analytical and reliability functions.
 Since joining Nanosys in 2002 Hugh has led various technology development programs and he has applied his experience to create a corporate philosophy built on providing the highest quality quantum dot products to our customers.